Jonas Wood

-Jonas Wood (born 1977) is a contemporary artist based in Los Angeles.
+Jonas Wood (born 1977 in Boston, Massachusetts) is a contemporary artist based in Los Angeles.

 Early life and education

 Raised in Boston, Wood is the child of "art-inclined parents".
 Wood grew up surrounded by his grandfather's art collection which featured works from Francis Bacon, Alexander Calder, Jim Dine, Robert Motherwell, Larry Rivers, and Andy Warhol.
 He graduated from the Cambridge School of Weston in 1995.

 As an undergraduate, Wood chose to study at Hobart College, a liberal arts school where he could study both science and art.
 Wood's focus was on psychology during the majority of his time studying at Hobart and William Smith College.
 By his junior year, he had completed his psychology major and he spent his senior year studying painting.
 He now holds a Bachelor of Arts in psychology from Hobart and William Smith Colleges in 1999 and a Masters of Fine Arts degree from University of Washington in 2002.

 Shortly after graduating, Wood moved to Los Angeles, where he worked as a studio assistant for two years for painter Laura Owens and then another two years for sculptor Matt Johnson.
+He and Kusaka also worked for artist Charles Ray.
 While working as an assistant, Wood continued to make his own work.